geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

 -----------------------------------
 For most users, the automated setup should be sufficient and there should be no need to configure things manually.

 These installation scripts will guide you through the setup process and will automatically configure most of the settings for you.
-It does require you to verify/change three filepaths to ensure they point to the correct directory.
+It does require you to verify/change three filepaths to ensure they point to the correct directories.

 All installation scripts are located in the pipeline/scripts directory.